When reclaiming rainwater, you become your own water provider with all the responsibility that comes with it.

 It is interesting to read a testimonial from Andalusia (Spain) on EAUTARCIE’s benefits in dry regions.

-To visualize the general schematic of a Complete TRAISELECT system,
+To visualize the general schematic of a TRAISELECT system,

-The original text has since been adapted in English and was first published on this page at www.eautarcie.org : 2009-06-15
+The original text has been adapted and translated in English by André Leguerrier and was first published on this page www.eautarcie.org: 2009-09-22

 In terms of water supply, what you see occurring in the geographical areas surrounding the Mediterranean and in the coastal regions of the North Sea is a just foretaste of what we can expect in the future.
 More water is being drawn from the water table than what is being replenished by rainfall in more and more regions of Europe.
 In dry regions, wells of all kinds (including bore wells) are drying up, while on the coasts off the North Sea, salt water is penetrating more deeply inland.